 My heart beats a little faster than before as we crawl down, and I can see that we have also become an attraction, because there are three other visitors with a guide hidden behind some trees, and they get some good pictures of the tourist monkey in the tree , while laughing.
 It is OK.
 Better wise in the tree than the opposite.

-There is plenty of space - send more tourists
+There is plenty of room - send more tourists to Nepal

 Chitwan is an exceptionally beautiful national park.
 With small rivers, a thousand lakes and green landscapes, and many opportunities to get out and experience the wildlife.

 At my hotel Chitwan Adventure Resort right on the edge of the village, there are only two booked rooms out of 34.
 Two!
 February is even high season, but the Corona virus keeps many Chinese at home, and some are also missing from Europe.